 4. Get Regular Exercise

 If you are not physically active, you have a greater chance of developing colon cancer.
-Choose an exercise that works for you, whether it’s yoga, hiking, swimming, lifting weights, or anything else that gets your blood pumping, and aim to exercise for 30 minutes each day.
-Staying physically active can help lower your risk of colon cancer.
+Choose an exercise that works for you, whether it’s yoga, hiking, swimming, lifting weights, or anything else that gets your blood pumping.
+Aim to exercise for 30 minutes each day.
+Staying physically active can help lower your risk of cancer.

 5. Limit Alcohol